Buck Mountain Fire Tower

 Ascent 500 ft

-Situated at 484 South Sabattis Circle Road, just eight miles to the north of the the Town of Long Lake, and accessible from NYS Route 30.
-The parking lot was designed for 40 cars to avoid roadside congestion.
+The trailhead is located at 484 South Sabattis Circle Road, approximately eight miles north of Long Lake and accessible from NYS Route 30.
+The parking area accommodates up to 40 vehicles, helping reduce roadside congestion.

 ADK Fire Towers